Granjow/electronics/electronics.md

 * Input Clamp Current V<sub>IK</sub>, Output Clamp Current V<sub>OK</sub>

-  Current which will destroy the IC.
-Can be caused by too high input voltage.
+  Current which will destroy the IC if the input voltage is out of range.
   See [StackExchange](https://electronics.stackexchange.com/questions/107687/input-and-output-clamping-current-of-the-ic-4082)

 ## Fuses